 What I'm working on

-- • Co-developing an MLE Agent with Google DeepMind to automate ML experimentation by integrating ML context into Antigravity.
+- • Co-developing an MLE Agent with Google DeepMind.

 - • Publishing AI for Software Engineers (see above).